-There is a potential risk of peat instability during the construction of the proposed development.
+There is a potential risk of peat instability during the construction of the proposed Development.
 The risk of peat instability was given a risk score of 4.
-The risk of peat instability has been minimised through the careful design of the proposed development and will be further limited through the implementation of the best practice construction control measures outlined in Appendix 8.1.
+The risk of peat instability has been minimised through the careful design of the Development and will be further limited through the implementation of the best practice construction control measures outlined in Chapter 8: Soils and Geology.